wangxinyang/finance-saas/README.md

 ## License

-This project is distributed under the terms of MIT.
+This project is distributed under the Apache-2.0 license.

 See [LICENSE](LICENSE.md) for details.